Pages

 Whether this is a poem or rather a polemic, we agreed that it carries a strong message that hopefully those who don't read poetry, might pick up and ponder.

-As one Jewish friend of ours shared what his father said about Israel, did it take a holocaust and destruction of 6 million souls in order to establish a homeland?
-The irony is to see that "homeland" wreak the same destruction on the homeland that was there before them.
+As one Jewish friend of ours shared what his father said about Israel: did it take a holocaust and destruction of 6 million souls in order to establish a homeland?
+The irony is to see that new "homeland" consciously destroy the previous homeland of those who had lived there peacefully before them.
 This only promotes an on-going sense of injustice and "need" for war to "solve" it.
 Of course, we know war has never been the answer.
 The shifting of "national lines", empires, then declaring wars to maintain them, perpetrating lies about who needs to be "eliminated" as enemy is nothing new.
 But that cannot stop us from writing.

 "What Holds the Sky" was written by a Nigerian multi-talented artist.
 I loved that in the discussion, Judith brought her dance background and shared the concept of "contact improvisation".